Abdulmajeedkutaibani/AKAudio/README.md

 ## Acknowledgments

-I would like to thank my lovely wife for putting up with me while I stayed up all night for several days bulding this huge website 💛.
+I would like to thank my lovely wife for putting up with me while I stayed up all night for several days bulding this huge website. 💛